Pneumococcal 13-Valent Vaccine, Diphtheria Conjugate (NOO-moe-KOK-al 13-VAY-lent VAX-een, dif-THEER-ee-a KON-joo-gate)

 - It is very important for your child to receive all of the shots for the vaccine.

-- The vaccine needs to be given on a fixed schedule.
-Try to keep all of the scheduled appointments.
+- This vaccine must be given on a fixed schedule.
 If your child misses a dose, call your child's doctor for another appointment.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure the doctor knows if you are receiving a treatment or medicine that causes a weak immune system.
 This includes radiation treatment, steroid medicines (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), or cancer medicines.

 - In adults, this vaccine may be less effective if it is given at the same time as inactivated influenza vaccine.

 - Make sure the doctor knows if you have an illness with a fever.

 - Adults and adolescents: Make sure your doctor knows if you are pregnant or breastfeeding.

 - Patients who have problems with their immune system may not be fully protected by this vaccine.
 Your doctor may still want to give the vaccine because there may be some benefit.
 Weak immune systems can be caused by steroid medicines, chemotherapy, cancer, or HIV or AIDS.